uniVocity/univocity-examples/src/test/resources/README_template.md

 ### Copying data from CSV to Fixed-width entities ###

-With a data integration engine registered into uniVocity, we can obtain an instance of DataIntegrationEngine and define data mappings:
+With a data integration engine registered into uniVocity, we can obtain an instance of @@LINK(DataIntegrationEngine) and define data mappings:

 @@INCLUDE_METHOD(/src/test/java/com/univocity/examples/Tutorial001Basics.example001SimpleCopy)